theIoTLab/ProtocolAdapterManager/Protocol Adapter Developer Guidelines.md

       compile 'eu.fistar.sdcs.pa.common:protocol-adapter-lib:3.3.0@aar'
      }

 The string passed as an argument of `compile` is made of 4 parts: the package name, the file name, the library version and the @aar suffix.
-To date (Dic.
+To date (Dec.
 2014) 3.3.0 is the latest version of the library, but you should take care of inserting the right version of the library here, the one that matches with the file you just copied in the project.
 Finally, you should force a sync of the project with gradle files.
 You can do this by clicking the specific button.
 If you want to use a directory other than `libs` just use the same name in the `build.gradle` file.